leplatrem/blog.mathieu-leplatre.info/content/Dev/maintenance_mode.rst

 Of course, it is imperative to evaluate how much you can save per month/year before investing efforts!
 Beware of rabbit holes, always timebox your work!
 Start with low hanging fruits, like slow queries, endpoints that serve static data, ...

 If your infrastructure allows it, you could also leverage some of the auto-scaling features of your cloud provider.
-For example, at Mozilla, we clearly have pattern of loads depending time and day of the week.
-Setup rules to scale up/out or in/down your resources can help you save money.
-Combined with proper monitoring and metrics, it can be truly rewarding.
+For example, at Mozilla, we clearly have pattern of loads depending of time and day of the week.
+Setting up rules to scale up/out or in/down your resources can help you save money.
+Combined with proper monitoring and metrics, it can truly be rewarding.

 Fix bugs
 --------